 For more information on the clinical symptoms of Lyme disease, please see - Lyme disease, A zoonotic disease of increasing importance to Canadians.
 Canadian Family Physician 2008

 Blood tests may be negative in patients with early Lyme disease (for example when a rash is present) or in patients who have had antibiotic treatment.
-The accuracy of blood tests increases as the infection progresses, although it is recognised that a small proportion of patients with later-stage Lyme disease may test negative.
+The accuracy of blood tests increases as the infection progresses, although it is recognized that a very small proportion of patients with later-stage Lyme disease may test negative.
 The stage of infection and the possible impact of treatment on the outcomes of blood testing should be taken into consideration during diagnosis.

 Please click here for more information on diagnosis and reporting.

-For more information about the diagnosis of Lyme disease, please see: Ogden N et al. The emergence of lyme disease in Canada.
+For more information about the diagnosis of Lyme disease, please see: Ogden N et al. The emergence of Lyme disease in Canada.
 CMAJ 2009;180(12):1221-1224

 Phone: (204) 789-2000

 Canadian laboratory diagnostic guidelines for Lyme disease are consistent with those followed by public health authorities in the United States and Europe and meet international standards.
 Public health professionals in these countries have concerns regarding reports of some laboratories that may not be using properly validated tests or criteria for interpreting test results.
 Diagnostic methods used by these and Canadian laboratories produce a similar number of positive results, indicating that patients have been exposed to Lyme disease bacteria.
 However, the methods used by some laboratories may detect more “false positives” in people who are actually not infected with Lyme disease.
 As a result, patients who don’t have Lyme disease may end up receiving potentially harmful treatments.